suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * Dependency manifests {{I-D.ietf-suit-trust-domains}}
 * Secure reporting of the update status {{I-D.ietf-suit-report}}

-A technique to efficiently compress firmware images may be standardized in the future.
+A technique to compress firmware images may be standardized in the future.

 # Background {#background}